louking/members/docs/meetings-admin-guide.rst

 renew a meeting
 ---------------------------
-When a :term:`meeting` is being planned, the first thing to do is create it.
+If a previously held :term:`meeting` needs to be created again, an easy way is to renew it.

 * bring up :ref:`Meetings view`
 * click **Renew**